Here's What Kyrie Irving Tweeted On Thursday

 Brooklyn Nets superstar guard Kyrie Irving sent out a tweet on Thursday, and his post can be seen embedded below from his Twitter account.

-The Nets play the Boston Celtics at Barclays Center on Thursday night, but Irving is not available for the game.
+The Nets got blown out 129-126 by the Boston Celtics at Barclays Center on Thursday night, but Irving was not available for the game.

-This will be the team's first game back from the All-Star break, and prior to the break they had been struggling in a big way.
+This was the team's first game back from the All-Star break, and prior to the break they had been struggling in a big way.

 They had an 11-game losing streak at one point, and are 2-8 in their last ten games overall.